UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 **Adapter Content** This can give a good guide as to our true fragment lengths.
 If we have read lengths which are longer than our original DNA/RNA fragments (i.e. inserts) then the sequencing will run into the adapters.
 If you have used custom adapters, you may need to supply them to `FastQC` as this only searches for common adapter squences.

-**Kmer Content**
-This plot was not particularly informative and has been dropped in FastQC >= 0.11.6.
-Statistically over-represented `k`-mers can be seen here & often they will overlap.
-In our first plot, the black & blue `k`-mers are the same motif, just shifted along one base.
-No information is given as to the source of these sequences, and you would expect to see barcode sequences or motifs that correspond to any digestion protocols here.

 ## Some More Example Reports